Horizontal cropped view of American Stanford dog hiding under a blanket

 There are “common sense,” simple things you can try if feasible for your circumstances.
 Here are a few easy environmental changes you can make to curb your dog’s anxiety:

-• Create a safe haven for your dog, such as a blanket-covered crate, or find a location that will reduce the noise level.
+• Create a haven for your dog, such as a blanket-covered crate, or find a location that will reduce the noise level.

 • Turn on soft music or the television to help mask the sound of the problem noise.